oluyalireuben/WebAuth-ClientServer-System/README.md

-WebAuth-ClientServer-system is a secure web application designed for user authentication and contact details management.
+WebAuth-ClientServer-System is a secure web application designed for user authentication and contact details management.

 ## Features